 The pre Cambrian rocks also trigger Lake Mburo Area, with the rocks that comprise a mixture o Cenozoic Pleistocene to the recent rocks, solely granitized –granitoid as well as the highly granitized rocks plus the Karagwe ankolean system.
 The argillite rocks also dominate more arenites as well as the silty rocks that are usually distributed as a thin band throughout the whole area.
-This area is also dominated by the ferrallitic soils that are so sandy loams as well as sandy clay loams.
+This area is also dominated by the erratically soils that are so sandy loam as well as sandy clay loam.

 Lake Mburo wetland system is a huge socio- economic value and it’s a source of water or the domestic usage, wildlife and livestock.
 This system is also a source of the pasture or the local herds in the drought period, a source of fish as well as materials off crats and the thatching.
 The location of the park is near Masaka- Mbarara highway that makes it so easily reachable from Kampala.

 Lake Mburo national park has got a tropical climate and is situated in the Ankole southern climatic zone.
 The lake also lies with in the rain shadow area that is between Lake Victoria and Rwenzori Mountains.
 The park has got two seasons including the dry and wet seasons that receive the bi- modal low rain fall that ranges between 500 and 1000mm. the rainfall also tends to be so erratic as well as unreliable, that causes the low pastures which affects the wildlife behaviors that includes the birds and creates the demand on the park by the known local pastoralists.
 The temperatures here also range between 23-25 degrees and evapotranspiration of the areas in the northwest, north and in the north east to east that ranges from 450 to 1600mm.
 Also the areas in the south and in the south west of the national park always experience lower evapotranspiration that ranges between 1300 to 1450mm.